fastn-community/midnight-rush-hero/README.md

 ![hero.png](.github/assets/hero.png)

 ## Getting Started

-To use the Business Card Component in your `fastn` package, follow these steps:
+To use the Hero Components in your `fastn` package, follow these steps:

 1. **Add the Header Dependency**: Open your `FASTN.ftd` file and add the following line to include the Header component: